November Gardening: Your Monthly Garden Guide

 - Viburnum tinus

-Prepare the ground by loosening the soil and adding organic matter.
-Water the plants about an hour before planting, dig a hole to the depth of the roots, and about three times as wide.
-Place the plant in the hole and refill with soil, gently firming it to ensure good contact between the roots and earth.
-Water well, and add a mulch to help retain moisture whilst it establishes.
+Before planting any of the above, prepare the ground by loosening the soil and adding organic matter, such as a peat-free compost.
+Water the plants about an hour before planting them, and dig a hole to the depth of the roots, and about three times as wide.
+Place the plant in the hole and refill it with a soil compost mix, gently firming it to ensure good contact between the roots and the earth.
+Water your plant well and add a mulch to help retain moisture while it establishes.

 - Berberis